⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 Nearing the top of the initial slope.

 I wasn’t the only one ‘grousing’ about the wind.

 Heading over a small rock band before entering the trees.

 Now sheltered from the wind, I kept following the gully…

 However, it wasn’t long before I began to trend to climber’s right as I made my way onto the southeast ridge.

-My first clear view of Cameron Lake with Mount Custer behind it and Forum Peak to the right.
+My first clear view of Cameron Lake with Mount Custer behind it.
+Forum Peak and Forum Ridge are on the right.

 Now on the southeast ridge and looking towards Mount Crandell (centre).

 This was the small cliff band that I had glimpsed from the gully, so I headed climber’s right to look for a way up.